Udemy Review 2022: Is It Right for Your Online Course?

 - MULTIPLE INCOME STREAMS: You are not the only one driving your sales.
-You can sit back, knowing Udemy will send new students to YOU.
+You can sit back, knowing Udemy will send you new students.
 This happens organically, as students find you while searching the site.
 But it also happens when Udemy creates a new promotion, affiliate partnership, or special deal with a third-party.

-- REMOVES THE PRESSURE FROM YOU: Overall…you’re not alone.
-If your students come across an issue, Udemy’s vast support team is there to help.
+- REMOVES THE PRESSURE FROM YOU: If your students come across an issue, Udemy’s vast support team is there to help.
 If you personally come across a problem, they are there to help you, too.
-All this gives you more time to work on other projects — including the next course you want to build.
+All this gives you more time to work on other projects, including your next course.

 What We Like the Least About Udemy

 - THE COMPETITION: As amazing as the marketplace is, it’s size does cause problems.
 This is especially true when you first join Udemy.
 You go up against the heavy-hitters who have VERY popular courses.
 Standing out is tough and does take time.

 - HOW THEY SLASH PRICES WITHOUT NOTICE: You may price your course at $100, but Udemy WILL slash this price from time to time (and without notice).
 They often run student-friendly promotions where “all courses are $11.99 over the next 24 hours.”
 This makes it difficult to predict your monthly income.
 It can also hurt when you see the course you spent so much time creating sold for under $20!